Meats

 The supermarket giants sell a staggering amount during the festive season, and each of the major supermarkets have at least two hams on offer this year for your Christmas feasting.

-To help you choose the best option for your festive table, we've put 10 leg hams available from the major supermarkets to a panel of experts to see how they fare for taste.
-We've also used the Health Star Ratings to compare how each ham ranks for nutrition.
+To help you choose the best option for your festive table, we bought 12 leg hams available from the major supermarkets, and gave them to a panel of experts to see how they taste.

 Plus, we’ve gathered some expert advice on buying and cooking the perfect Christmas ham to minimise some of the festive stress.